shelbyspees/speesblog/_posts/2014-11-06-first-lead-yourself.md

 category: leadership
 ---

 I left my tablet charging at work.
-Had to crack open an [actual physical book](http://www.amazon.com/The-Leadership-Challenge-4th-Edition/dp/0787984922) to read before bed.
+Had to crack open an [<i class="fa fa-book"></i> actual physical book](http://www.amazon.com/The-Leadership-Challenge-4th-Edition/dp/0787984922) to read before bed.

 Learning to lead is about discovering what you care about and value.